scolacicco/Suno-Master-Guide/Suno Guide Prompt - May 2025.md

 Basically, Suno knows your intent, kind of, and has its own preferences for how it wants to make music.
 If you want to make music differently from all the other schmo’s that are using the basic language model of Suno, then you have come to the right place.

 First, Suno is at least FOUR AI smashed into one.
 ChatGPT 3.5 (as of April 2025\) is the main Lyric interface intelligence.
 Knowing this may help you understand how to tweak it in your favor, if you have experience with the nuances with each model.

-The two voice AI’s are “Bark” and “Chirp”, Bark, being Open-Sourced and usable on your own.
-But the ‘Scenes’ model, that interfaces with a photo only from the phone app uses a unique song engine.
-‘Scenes’ are 30sec clips, different from the 3-8min ‘Songs’, perhaps an older model of the main model, which is immediately obvious upon hearing the output of a ‘Scene’ in comparison to a ‘Song’.
-The ‘Scene’ is unaligned, raw, incredibly artistic musically, however it can, and will swear, use profound self-awareness in its themes, and occasionally make fun of you, the prompter.
-It’s spooky and wonderful to work with.
-‘Scenes’ can be downloaded, and then uploaded to create seeds for ‘Songs’ so you can claim the essence of that clip in a longer song.
-However, only if there are NO LYRICS.
-Suno will not publicize any uploaded clips with lyrics, even if it sounds like words, but it’s instrumentation, sometimes.
-Frustrating.
-I use it to create an instrumental template of the basic song I want to hear, usually built from a MIDI in ABC format so it’s a text form I can copy and paste.

-And then the fourth AI is the image generating AI for the cover art, and now one for the video art.
-This is almost certainly Sora/DALL-E, through ChatGPT, but I have no way of getting the model to confirm for me.
-It will create less-aligned images in the first time you create the song, but after that, the re-generation image model is incredibly tame and will simply refuse anything at all that sounds like it might not be 100% kindergarten family friendly content.
-Choose your Title name wisely\!
+The two voice AI’s are “Bark” and “Chirp”, (See the chapter on [\#Bark & Chirp](?tab=t.gfbt5k1n16ek) for how they interface.)
+And finally an image model, probably Sora and DALLE, produce the album art.

 ## **Core Prompt Architecture: (**\#document structure to interface with an LLM model for lyric artification)